Challenges in the Life of Carlo Ancelotti in a Detailed Timeline

 Life is full of challenges, and Carlo Ancelotti faced many.
 Discover key struggles and how they were overcome.

-1982: Missed World Cup due to injury
+1982: World Cup

-In 1982, Ancelotti was very likely to be capped for the 1982 World Cup campaign, but a dramatic knee injury forced him away for several months.
+In 1982, Carlo Ancelotti was very likely to be capped for the 1982 World Cup campaign, but a dramatic knee injury forced him away for several months.

-1997: Impeded Roberto Baggio Transfer
+1997: Impeded transfer of Roberto Baggio to Parma

 2005: Champions League Final Loss